fluhus/prices/README.md

 ### Downloading Price Data

-1. Build the executables.
-2. Run `bin/prices`.
+1. Run `bin/prices`.
 The program downloads all files from all known vendors.

 ### Creating the Database

-1. Build the executables.
-2. Run `bin/items`.
-The program parses XML filess and outputs tab-separated text files.
+1. Run `bin/items`.
+The program parses XML files and outputs tab-separated text files.
-3. Import the generated files to your database.
+2. Import the generated files to your database.